knative/docs/serving/README.md

 ## Getting Started

 To get started with Serving, check out one of the [hello world](samples/) sample projects.
-These projects use the `Service` resource, which manages all the details for you.
+These projects use the `Service` resource, which manages all of the details for you.

 With the `Service` resource, a deployed service will automatically have a matching route and configuration created.
-Each time the `Service` is updated, a new revision will be created.
+Each time the `Service` is updated, a new revision is created.

-For more information on the resources and their interactions, see the [Resource Types Overview](https://github.com/knative/serving/blob/master/docs/spec/overview.md) in the Knative Serving repo.
+For more information on the resources and their interactions, see the [Resource Types Overview](https://github.com/knative/serving/blob/master/docs/spec/overview.md) in the Knative Serving repository.

-To serve workloads from a custom domain, see [Use a custom domain](DNS.md) for details on how to override the default `example.com` domain.
+To serve workloads from a custom domain, see [Use a custom domain](DNS.md).

 ## Known Issues

-See the [Knative Serving Issues](https://github.com/knative/serving/issues) for a full list of known issues.
+See the [Knative Serving Issues](https://github.com/knative/serving/issues) page for a full list of known issues.

 * **No support for TLS** - Currently the Knative Serving components do not support TLS connections for